Increased security as a matter of necessity

 eID cards are now also being used as a means of accessing an array of services that were previously difficult to synchronize.

-The electronic card and its related digital identity can be used for identification, but also authentication and electronic signature.
+The electronic card and its related digital identity can be used for identification and authentication and electronic signature.
 Thus, a national ID scheme enables several previously complex information paths to be simplified.

 It can be used as:

-- A representation of sovereign authority, certifying that the holder is in a legitimate legal position concerning his or her national jurisdiction.
+- A representation of sovereign authority, certifying that the holder is in a legitimate legal position concerning their national jurisdiction.

 - A means for citizens to access services and exercise their rights and duties concerning the public authorities.